redhat-et/kuadrant-llm-integration/llm-d/README.md

 ### Step 4: Configure Enhanced Limitador

-Deploy the custom Limitador image with user/group tracking capabilities:
+Deploy a forked Limitador image with user/group tracking capabilities.
+This is a demo [Limitador patch](https://github.com/Kuadrant/limitador/compare/main...nerdalert:limitador:user-tracking-prom-metrics) for upstream conversations:

 ```bash
 # Patch Limitador to use custom image